codaemon-shrikant/ember_demo/README.md

 3) Restructured footer section.
 4) Modified Font Size so that it looks proper in all views.

-Remaining things
-1) Validation for the contact us form.
+Update 11 July 2017
+1) Installed ember-validations dependency for validation using ember install ember-validations
+2) modified contact component and template to implement validation

+thanks